For parents, snack time can be tricky. Grocery store shelves are stocked with junk food, and picky eaters can be tough to please.

 Wood agrees.
 “Kids are more likely to take ownership of their choices and actually eat that food,” she says.

-Here are six inexpensive snacks that you can feel good about serving to your kids.
+Here are six inexpensive and easy snacks that you can feel good about serving to your kids.

 TERRA Sweet Potato Chips, No Salt Added, $19 (pack of 24), Amazon